 All logistics for tours and transportation as outlined in the itinerary.

-All entrance fees for nature preserves and other attractions except optional activities.
+All entrance fees for archaeological sites, nature preserves and other attractions except optional activities.

 Complimentary WiFi access where available.

 flights to Cusco International Airport and from Lima International Airport